saikoLED/TeensyLED/README.md

     down the voltage at the top of the LEDs to the minimum needed for reliable regulation based on feedback, but this is a work in progress.
 Perhaps for version 2.0.
 - High current and high frequency PWM may radiate excessively for FCC.
+There is a ferrite bead to improve FCC compatibility, but the wiring between this board and the LEDs will be a significant radiator and must be done with care if the result is intended for sale.
-- High current and frequency PWM may introduce noise issues into board.
-  - May severely degrade ADC measurements, especially from high- impedance sources.
+- High current and frequency PWM may degrade ADC measurements, especially from high- impedance sources.
-  - May disrupt RS485 communication, this could render the board non-functional.
-As yet untested.
-  - May put enough noise onto the power supply so as to severly hinder normal operation.
-- No protection diode for reverse voltage protection at V+!
-- No inductor to reduce radiation onto input power.
-- The best design practices I know for managing these I have used, but I am not an EE, I only play one on TV sometimes.

 License
 -------